 Perplexed by this, the Gods were surprised by a voice addressing them from sky.
 Looking up, they saw an enormous eagle perched on a nearby branch, which talked to them: “It is I, who, by my magic, prevent your catch from cooking.
 But if you will give me my fill of the meat, then I shall release the remainder from my spell.”

 When the trio returned to Asgard, Loki went to Idun and told her that he had found fruits even more marvelous than her own, growing in a forest beyond the walls of Asgard.
 He taunted her, claiming that she should follow him and bring her own eplis for comparison.
-Idun followed the trickster, but when she reached the wood, the giant grasped Idun, shape-shifted as the eagle and flew quickly from Asgard toward his home of Thrymheim (Thunder-Home), his hall high in the mountains amongst the cold clouds and blowing snow.
+Idun followed the trickster, but when she reached the wood, the giant Thjazi grasped Idun, shape-shifted into his eagle form and flew quickly from Asgard toward his home of Thrymheim (Thunder-Home), his hall high in the mountains amongst the cold clouds and blowing snow.

 In Idun’s absence, the Gods began to feel the effects of old age creeping up on them.
 Their skin became wrinkled, their hair greyed and their vigor waned.
 Assembling together, they asked one another about the circumstances under which Idun was last seen, with heavy suspicion falling over Loki.
 It was not long before the Gods found out that Idun and Loki left Asgard together and only the trickster returned.